glebosotov/SFWalls-Script/README.md

 }
 ```

-Where *filled* contains the symbols that will be used with category (in config) `name.filled` and *notFilled* contains the symbols that will be used with category `name.outlined`
+Where *filled* contains the symbols that will be used with category (in config) `name.filled` and  *outlined* contains the symbols that will be used with category `name.outlined`

 ## Troubleshooting: